alankrantas/pxt-nexusbit/README.md

 * 5V/3.3V power output pins
 * full breakout pins of micro:bit with additional I2C/SPI pins

+The onboard PCA9685 chip has the I2C address of 0x40 (64).

 ![IMG_0006](https://user-images.githubusercontent.com/44191076/57355358-6a155600-71a0-11e9-912c-9fcd4bfde060.JPG)

 You can in fact control Nexus:bit by using only standard MakeCode blocks plus third party PCA9685/Sonar extensions.
 However this extension/package enables users to make things more quickly with a series of bonus functions.